 - Wire-transfer instructions—if the distribution can be made electronically

 If you need help with the rollover, your human resources department or IRA custodian can assist.

 Step 3: The next move is to contact your former employer’s HR department or 401(k) administrator to request a distribution.
 You will need the information you obtained in Step 2.
 Just be sure to select “direct rollover” or “trustee-to-trustee transfer” as the type of distribution.

 A direct transfer is the simple option in terms of taxes and penalties.
 The alternative, an indirect rollover, is not as convenient.
 Still, direct transfers can take up to six weeks, so be patient.
 It all depends on how quickly your current plan administrator responds to the request.

 If you haven’t heard anything back after six weeks, don’t be afraid to follow up in case the paperwork went missing or your rollover hit another snag.

 Indirect Rollovers Can Be Complicated to Manage

-No matter what your actual plans are for the money, your old employer is required to withhold 20 percent from your distribution for federal income tax purposes.
-To avoid being taxed and penalized on this 20 percent, you must be able to put together enough money from other sources to cover this amount and include it with your rollover contribution.
+Your old employer is required to withhold 20% from your distribution for federal income tax purposes.
+To avoid being taxed and penalized on this 20%, you must be able to get enough money from other sources to cover this amount and include it with your rollover contribution.

-Taking the Cash Distribution May Be a Costly Decision
+Taking the Cash Distribution May Cost You

-Avoiding cash distributions can save you in taxes and penalties.
-That is because any amount that you fail to roll over will be treated as a taxable distribution.
-As a result, it would then be subject to a 10 percent penalty if you are under age 59½.
-Since the taxable portion will be added to any other taxable income you have during the year, you could move into a higher tax bracket.
+Avoiding cash distributions can save you from taxes and penalties, because any amount you fail to roll over will be treated as a taxable distribution.
+As a result, it would also be subject to the 10% penalty if you are under age 59 1/2.